Peace Through Strength focus of CSAF’s Mighty Ninety visit

 "Our Missile Wings serve as the bedrock of our national security,” Wilsbach said.
 “Every minute of every day, our strategic deterrent is maintained, secured, and ready to 'Fly', if needed – thanks to your vigilance, your expertise, and your commitment to excellence.
 You 'Fix' any issue, ensuring absolute reliability.
 And you stand ready to 'Fight' to defend our nation.
 Based on what I’ve seen here, the ICBM mission is in outstanding hands.”

-While Wilsbach toured operational and support facilities, Ms. Wilsbach focused on installation support to Airmen and their families, engaging with helping agencies, key support liaisons, and units that provide community and quality-of-life services.
+While Wilsbach toured operational and support facilities, Mrs. Wilsbach focused on installation support to Airmen and their families, engaging with helping agencies, key support liaisons, and units that provide community and quality-of-life services.

 Additionally, recognizing recent events impacting the 90th Security Forces Group, the Wilsbachs visited guard mount and engaged directly with Defenders, delivering a message focused on wellness and encouraging courageous interaction with support systems and programs.